George Piggins: Administration

 In 2000 Piggins was awarded the Australian Sports Medal for his contribution to Australia's international standing in the sport of rugby league.

 Due to the National Rugby League's plans for a fourteen-team competition, the South Sydney club was excluded from the NRL premiership commencing with the 2000 season.
 Piggins was the chairman of the South Sydney club during the legal battle against the NRL for re-inclusion in the premiership, which was achieved during 2001.
 He led the marches and even put up $3.2 million of his own money in a mortgage on the club's block of units adjacent to the leagues club.
 That year Piggins was awarded the Centenary Medal "for service to the sport of rugby league" as the Rabbitohs returned to the playing field in 2002.
 At the start of that year his book, Never Say Die: The Fight to save the Rabbitohs was published.
 Its title refers to the persistence needed to keep the South Sydney club in the top-level competition.
 In 2002, Piggins was further honoured as a Member of the Order of Australia "for service to Rugby League football as an administrator, coach and player, and to the South Sydney community".

 Also in 2002 he was replaced as chairman of the club by the lawyer who led the battle with News for re-inclusion, Nick Pappas.

 Since 2003, the "George Piggins Medal" has been awarded by the South Sydney club to the Rabbitohs' best and fairest player of the season.

 With the club's vote to allow Russell Crowe and Peter Holmes à Court's private ownership of the Rabbitohs in 2006, Piggins walked away from the South Sydney Club, as he didn't approve of what the new ownership represented.

-On October 1 2014, Piggins announced that he would be attending his first Souths game in nearly a decade, which was the 2014 NRL Grand Final between South Sydney and Canterbury-Bankstown.
+On October 1, 2014, Piggins announced that he would be attending his first Souths game in nearly a decade, which was the 2014 NRL Grand Final between South Sydney and Canterbury-Bankstown.
 Piggins said in September 2014 he would only attend the decider if someone paid $100,000 to a charity of his choice.
 After Tab Corp, News Corp and 2GB owner John Singleton came up with the money, Piggins said he would attend.
 Piggins also came face to face with Souths co-owner Russell Crowe for the first time since 2006.
 South Sydney would go on to win their first premiership in 43 years, defeating Canterbury 30-6 at ANZ Stadium.
-His sister, Kim Piggins married Greek-Australian businessman and Souths reserve grade player, Peter Anasta who would become the parents of first grade footballer, Braith Anasta and Piggins' nephew.
+His sister, Kim Piggins married Greek-Australian businessman and Souths bit part player, Peter Anasta who would become the parents of first grade footballer, Braith Anasta and Piggins' nephew.